Consumer Product Safety Commission.

 The testing and labeling rule (16 CFR part 1107) requires that manufacturers of children's products subject to product safety rules, certify, based on third party testing, that their children's products comply with all applicable safety rules.
 Because strollers will be subject to a mandatory rule, they will also be subject to the third party testing requirements when the stroller rule becomes effective.

 In addition, the 1107 rule requires the third party testing of children's products to be conducted by CPSC-accredited laboratories.
-Section 14(a)(2) of the Consumer Product Safety Act (CPSA) requires the Commission to publish a notice of requirements (NOR) for the accreditation of third party conformity assessment bodies (i.e., testing laboratories) to test for conformance with each children's product safety rule.
+Section 14(a)(2) of the Consumer Product Safety Act (CPSA) requires the Commission to publish a Start Printed Page 13214notice of requirements (NOR) for the accreditation of third party conformity assessment bodies (i.e., testing laboratories) to test for conformance with each children's product safety rule.
 These NORs are set forth in 16 CFR part 1112.

 4. Impact on Small Business